-The history of Domaine Violot-Guillemard begins at the beginning of the XXᵉ century.
-Joannès Faivre, at the time a distiller, started in viticulture.
-His daughter Marie-Louise then takes over the...Read more
+The story of Domaine Violot-Guillemard begins at the beginning of the XXᵉ century.
+Joannès Faivre, a distiller at the time, took up winegrowing.
+His daughter Marie-Louise then...Lire la suite

-The history of Domaine Violot-Guillemard begins at the beginning of the XXᵉ century.
-Joannès Faivre, at that time a distiller, started in viticulture.
-His daughter Marie-Louise then takes over the estate.
+The story of Domaine Violot-Guillemard begins at the beginning of the XXᵉ century.
+Joannès Faivre, a distiller at the time, took up winegrowing.
+His daughter Marie-Louise then took over the estate.
 She married Louis Violot, who died, and then Jules Guillemard.
-The Violot-Guillemard estate today takes its name from the two husbands of Marie-Louise.
+Today, Domaine Violot-Guillemard takes its name from Marie-Louise's two husbands.
 Over the generations, it has remained in the Violot-Guillemard family.
-Thierry Violot-Guillemard, Louis Violot's grandson, took over the management of this estate from Burgundy estate in 1980.
-In 2007, he buys the shares of the other rightful owners.
-Since 2019, his son Joannès manages the estate.
+Thierry Violot-Guillemard, grandson of Louis Violot, took over this Burgundy estate in 1980.
+In 2007, he bought out the other rightful owners.
+Since 2019, his son Joannès has been running the estate.

-The Domaine Violot-Guillemard is located in Pommard, a few kilometers from Beaune, in Burgundy.
-This estate includes 8 hectares of vines in the appellations of Pommard Les Épenots, Les Rugiens, La Platière, Derrière Saint-Jean and Beaune Clos des Mouches.
-The terroir of Pommard benefits from well-drained clay-limestone soils.
-They produce Premiers Crus of great quality.
-Thierry Violot-Guillemard brings a particular care to the soils of his domain.
+Domaine Violot-Guillemard is located in Pommard, a few kilometers from Beaune in Burgundy.
+The estate comprises 8 hectares of vines in the Pommard appellations of Les Épenots, Les Rugiens, La Platière, Derrière Saint-Jean and Beaune Clos des Mouches.
+The Pommard terroir benefits from well-drained clay-limestone soils.
+They produce top-quality Premiers Crus.
+Thierry Violot-Guillemard takes particular care with the soils on his estate.

 Domaine Violot-Guillemard produces straightforward wines with a classic style.
-The vinification is carried out in a way that reflects the finesse and elegance of the terroir.
-It includes very few technical interventions, no yeast and little new wood.
-The domain is operated in organic agriculture since 1999.
-In white wine, the estate produces a small quantity of Beaune Premier Cru Clos des Mouches.
-The Villages appellations include a Beaune En Montagne Saint-Désiré and a Meursault Les Meix Chavaux.
+Vinification is carried out in such a way as to reflect the finesse and elegance of the terroir.
+It includes very little technical intervention, no yeast and little new wood.
+The estate has been organically farmed since 1999.
+In white wine, the domaine produces a small quantity of Beaune Premier Cru Clos des Mouches.
+Village appellations include Beaune En Montagne Saint-Désiré and Meursault Les Meix Chavaux.
 In red wine, Domaine Violot-Guillemard produces several Pommards Premiers Crus.
-There is also a Monthélie Premier Cru Les Duresses and an Auxey-Duresses Premier Cru Les Reugnes.
+There's also a Monthélie Premier Cru Les Duresses and an Auxey-Duresses Premier Cru Les Reugnes.